wmmae/mma.simt/README.md

 # MMA emulator on SIMT Core

-A library for computing gemm like WMMA API
+A software TensorCore library using warp shuffle

 ## Requirements